Pylons/colander/docs/defaults.rst

 the :attr:`colander.null` value (because null is conceptually neither true nor false).
-Therefore, when :attr:`colander.null` is used as input to serialization, or as the default value of a schema node, it is possible that the :attr:`colander.null` value is placed into the serialized data structure.
+Therefore, when :attr:`colander.null` is used as input to serialization, or as the default value of a schema node, it is possible that the :attr:`colander.null` value will placed into the serialized data structure.
 The consumer of the serialization must anticipate this and deal with the special :attr:`colander.null` value in the output however it sees fit.